 Lana Del Rey

 Royal Blood's self-titled debut went straight in at Number 1 on the Official Albums Chart, an impressive feat for the Brighton rock duo.
 New album How Did We Get So Dark? will arrive rather soon, hitting online and actual stores on June 16.
-The BRIT Award winners hit the Official Singles Chart Top 100 with the lead single Lights Out.
+The BRIT Award winners hit the Official Singles Chart Top 100 with the lead single Lights Out and recently released teaser song I Only Lie When I Love You.

 Xtina's first album in five years is likely to be on its way in 2017.
 Christina has been in the studio on and off since 2015, with known collaborators to include Da Internz, Elle King and fellow The Voice coach Pharrell Williams.
 Christina is looking to go deep on this one, saying: "It’s genuine and it’s heartfelt and I’m very excited to pour my heart out into this record fully".